raffyamoguis/secure-api-demo/README.md

 # Task 2 Demo

-### A a demo on the secure api task this web app uses the secure-api
+### A demo on the secure api task this web app uses the secure-api hosted on cyclic

 ```sh
 username: user@dev.co